teknologi-umum/blog/content/top-5-programming-language-for-backend-web-programmers.md

 Why **can't you**?
 Because there are always a few considerations in picking a programming language for a certain field of work/expertise.
 In my experience, some of them includes:

 1. **Popularity**
    Is the language commonly used?
-Does it have big communities?
+Does it have large communities?
 Are big companies using it, supporting it, and endorsing it?
    Popularity should be a strong factor in deciding which tech to use, because the bigger the community is, the easier for you to find a solution to a sometimes weird and quirky problem in a programming language, compiler, tooling, etc. You don't want to spend a few days trying to fix a weird bug when the fix is actually just adding a semicolon or comma, adding a single configuration line, or simple stupid things that can cost you precious time when trying to fix it.

 2. **Demand**